jagreehal/eslint-plugin-prefer-object-params/README.md

 ### Performance impact on large codebases?

-The rule is lightweight—it only analyzes function signatures, not function bodies.
+The rule is lightweight.
+It only analyzes function signatures, not function bodies.
 Performance should be negligible even on large codebases.
 If you notice slowness, it's likely from other ESLint rules or the TypeScript parser.

 ### Why are test files ignored by default?